 Educational Resource Program

-The Educational Resource Program (ERP) assists students in grades junior kindergarten through grade 12 with individualized learning needs and support.
-The program provides differentiated learning support, comprehensive academic resources, and extensive guidance for students, parents, and faculty.
+The Educational Resource Program (ERP) assists students in grades junior kindergarten through grade 12 by providing individualized support, comprehensive academic resources, and extensive guidance for students, parents, and faculty.
 The focus is on helping students successfully navigate Country Day's curricular expectations and maximize academic potential.